 Bicyclists should use hand signals to let others know where they’re going.
 Stick your left arm straight out to indicate a left turn.
 For a right turn, extend your right arm straight out, or raise your left arm and bend it upward at the elbow.
 To stop, hold your left hand by your side pointing toward the ground.
 You do not need to signal if you need to use both hands to safely operate the bike.

 Don’t text and ride!
 Pull over if you have to send a message or talk on the phone.
 It's also not a good idea to weave in and out of cars.
 Being aware and predictable reduces the chance of a crash.

 Wear a helmet

-All Hubway riders are required to wear a helmet, and it's the state law for riders 16 and under.
+It is strongly recommended that all Hubway riders wear a helmet.
+It is the state law for riders 16 and under to wear a helmet.
 Make sure yours fits snugly, wear it level on your head, and always buckle the chin strap.